jcollard/VibeDC/GDD/FirstPersonView/AreaMap/EventSystemImplementation_Part1_CoreSystem.md

 /**
  * Game state interface (extend as needed)
- */
+ *
+ * Guidelines Compliance:
+ * - Uses Map and Set for collections (not plain objects)
+ * - Maps and Sets support immutable updates via new Map()/new Set()
-export interface GameState {
+ * - All fields are optional except globalVariables (may expand over time) */ export interface GameState {
   globalVariables: Map<string, string | number | boolean>;